 Restaurant Coureur des Bois is under the direction of COGIR Restaurant group.
-Lead by partner and executive chef Jean-Sebastien Giguère (center) (also behind restaurant le coureur des bois and la cabane du coureur), Marc-Antoine Dionne (left) operations director, as well as Hugo Duchesne (right) (crowned Best Sommelier of Québec 2020 they prent you the team of Coureur des bois restaurant.
+Lead by partner and executive chef Jean-Sebastien Giguère (center) (also behind restaurant le coureur des bois and la cabane du coureur), Marc-Antoine Dionne (left) administrative director, as well as Hugo Duchesne (right) operations director (crowned Best Sommelier of Québec 2020 they prent you the team of Coureur des bois restaurant.
 To learn more on the management team.

 Chef de cuisine